Health Reimbursement Arrangement (HRA) Accounts

 A: During the first part of January, eligibility reports will be generated based on HRA account balances and insurance eligibility codes in SCUPPS, the System’s electronic personnel management system.
-Based on those reports, a $600 account will be established for each eligible Administrator and $800 will be established for each eligible IFO member at Eide Bailly, the Administrator for the HRA program.
+Based on those reports, an $800 account will be established for each eligible Administrator and IFO member at Eide Bailly, the Administrator for the HRA program.

 A: Eligible expenses can begin to be submitted to Eide Bailly, the Claims Processing Administrator, anytime in January, but remember that accounts may not be set up and ready to process reimbursements until mid-January.
 Due to certain limitations of the OneCard, after the first of the year, claims for reimbursement for expenses incurred in the preceding calendar year must be submitted manually, by mail or fax, to Eide Bailly, and must be accompanied by a completed MnSCU HRA reimbursement form.

 For example, after January 1, 2015, a claim for reimbursement of a co-pay for an office visit in December 2014 will need to be submitted to Eide Bailly by completing the paper reimbursement form and mailing it to Eide Bailly at the address indicated on the MnSCU HRA reimbursement form .
 Reimbursement forms can be downloaded from Eide Bailly’s website.

 5. Q: How do the HRA accounts and the State’s Medical and Dental Expense Account (MDEA) work?